-Companies, as they should, have been investing heavily in cybersecurity technologies like endpoint protection, identity access management, and third-party risk management to improve their security posture.
+Companies have been and continue to invest heavily in cybersecurity technologies like endpoint protection, identity and access management, and third-party risk management to improve their security posture-as they should.
 Despite these prophylactic measures, data breaches continue to occur at an alarming rate, even at some of the most sophisticated companies in the world.
-For example, in January 2020, a Microsoft customer support database containing 280 million records was left unprotected, exposing email addresses and support case details.
-[3] If Microsoft, with all its resources, gets breached, it's clear that it's now a matter of when you will get breached, not if, which is a sobering thought, to say the least.
+Certain sectors are being targeted at an even higher rate than average entities.
+For example, more than one in three healthcare organizations globally reported being hit by ransomware in 2020, with this sector experiencing a 45% uptick just since November 2020, according to Health IT Security.[6]

 Information governance can complement cybersecurity efforts to help better manage information prior to and when the inevitable occurs.
-Information governance is the suite of activities and technologies that organizations can employ to maximize the value of their information while minimizing associated risks and costs.
-When done effectively, information governance reduces the amount of data under management and provides visibility into what data was breached if that occurs-or rather, when that occurs.
+Information governance is the suite of activities and technologies that organizations can employ to maximize the value of their information, while minimizing associated risks and costs.
+When done effectively, information governance reduces the amount of data under management and provides visibility into what data was breached if it occurs-or, rather, when it occurs.